JB-Luke/AcouPar/readme.md

 ```
 Acoupar.exe - ISO3382 Acoustical Parameter File
 Filename	Par1_freq1  Par1_freq2  ..
 Par2_freq1  ..
 file.wav	value       value       ..  value       ..
 ```

 Note also that if a file with the same name already exists, the output will be appended to the existing file.

 ## How-to Use
-To use the Command Line tool a mono or stereo wavefile is required, and it shall be placed in the same directory of the binary.
+To use the Command Line tool a mono or stereo wavefile containing the Impulse Responses is required, and it shall be placed in the same directory of the binary.

+The stereo option must be specified and it is one of the following:
+ - `--omni` for omnidirectional microphone(s)
+ - `--wy` for soundfield analysis of WY-ambix
+ - `--pu` for pressure-velocity analysis WY-ambix
+ - `--bin` for binaural analysis

 Then, the following code can be run on Windows systems:

 ```
-.\AcouPar_pu.exe filename_WY.wav
+.\AcouPar.exe --pu filename_WY.wav
 ```

 While on MacOs:
 ```
-./AcouPar_pu filename_WY.wav
+./AcouPar --pu filename_WY.wav
 ```

 A relative path to the wavefile can also be specified.
 Remember that in case that the filename or its path contains spaces, it is necessary to bracket it with double quotes like: